Ahmed Ali Akbar (journalist)

 Ahmed Ali Akbar is an American writer and podcast host.
 He hosts See Something Say Something, a podcast about Muslim American life.
 In 2022, he won a James Beard Foundation Award for Feature Reporting for a story on mango importing.
+In 2026, he won a James Beard Foundation Foodways Award for an article on bean pies.

 Education

 Akbar is from Saginaw, Michigan.
 Both his parents were doctors who had immigrated from Pakistan.
 He attended Haverford College and then the University of Michigan as an undergraduate, graduating in 2011.
 He earned a master's from the Harvard Divinity School.

 Career

 While in grad school, Akbar started a blog called Rad Brown Dads, telling the stories of immigrant fathers.
 He became a staff writer at BuzzFeed in 2014.